nicc777/exploring-aws-kinesis/labs/lab4-athena-query-s3-events/README.md

 2. Account level state, which allows transaction processing on individual account level.

 TODO - `I still have to work out a lot of the implementation details`

+### Triggering Step Functions from SQS FIFO Queue (Design Strategy)

+AWS Step Functions cannot directly subscribe to SQS, and therefore we will need another Lambda function to act as a proxy.

+Since the SQS queue is a FIFO queue bound to the Account Number (the message group ID), it will guarantee transactions per account are processed one at a time in the correct order.

+However, since the proxy has to wait for the transaction logic to complete before removing the message from the queue, the step function needs to be executed synchronously.

 # Implementation